 Do you believe you have been unfairly treated or harassed in the workplace as a result of your gender or sexual orientation?
 If so, you may have legal grounds for a sexual harassment lawsuit against your employer.

+WHAT IS SEXUAL HARASSMENT?
 Under The Fair Employment and Housing Act (FEHA), harassment involving sex, gender, pregnancy, childbirth, or other related medical conditions is considered illegal.
 The FEHA defines sexual harassment as “unwanted sexual advances, or visual, verbal or physical conduct of a sexual nature.”
 Examples of sexual harassment in the workplace include:

 - A male employer offers a female employee a promotion and pay raise in exchange for sexual favors.